facebookresearch/hydra/website/docs/upgrades/1.3_to_1.4/instantiate_resolution.md

 ## Benefits

-`instantiate()` no longer deep-copies and eagerly resolves the full input configuration before it starts instantiating targets.
+`instantiate()` no longer eagerly resolves the full input configuration before it starts instantiating targets.
 Instead, it traverses the configuration and resolves each value when that value is needed.
+Calls on OmegaConf inputs without call-site overrides also avoid the former additional full-tree copy.
+When overrides are present, Hydra uses a private copy so configured interpolations resolve against the call-site values without modifying the input configuration.

 This has several benefits:

-- Unrelated parts of the configuration tree are not copied or resolved.
+- Unrelated parts of the configuration tree are not resolved.
 - A call-site argument can replace an unresolvable configured value without forcing Hydra to resolve the replaced value first.
 - An earlier target can establish runtime state, such as registering a custom resolver, before a later argument is resolved.
-- With `_recursive_=False` and the default `_convert_="none"`, Hydra no longer makes a final copy of OmegaConf containers before the target call.
+- With `_recursive_=False`, the default `_convert_="none"`, and no call-site
+  overrides, Hydra no longer makes a final copy of OmegaConf containers before the target call.
 Containers passed through from the input tree retain their identity, lazy interpolations, ancestor context, resolver cache, and inherited flags.

 ## Compatibility impact

-Call-site arguments are now a separate runtime overlay.
-They determine the arguments passed to the target, but they do not modify the input configuration itself.
-Ordinary replacements do not affect how input interpolations resolve.
-A dictionary overriding a Structured Config node is the exception: Hydra updates a copy of that node, so its interpolations resolve against the updated values.
+Call-site arguments determine the arguments passed to the target, but they do not modify the input configuration itself.
+Hydra applies them to a private copy used for resolution, so interpolations in other configured arguments resolve against the effective values.

 Call-site arguments are not generally coerced or validated against the corresponding field in an input Structured Config.
 Dictionary overrides of